 - Developing fitness to improve other participants performance in sport and physical exercise – External assessment (Written exam 1hour and 30 mins).

 What can pupils progress to?

-If pupils are interested in taking their study of sport further studying this qualification will give them a strong foundation for academic and vocational study at level 3, including apprentice-ships.
+If pupils are interested in taking their study further, studying this qualification will give them a strong foundation for academic and vocational study at level 3, including apprenticeships.
 The course develops the transferable skills and key skills that employers are looking for and can lead to a wide variety of employment opportunities.
 This can include further training in areas such as recreational management, leisure activities, coaching, officiating, the fitness industry, the armed forces and the civil service.